KeliLanguage/doc/specification/section-5-declarations.md

 #### 5.4.1.1 Carryless Tag

-Carryless tag are tags that does not carry any payload with them \(like enums in C or Java\).
+Carryless tags are tags that do not carry any payload with them \(like enums in C or Java\).
 They can be created using the following grammar:

 > _tagId_